 We laugh for many reasons whether it’s a hilarious one out of hearing a joke or a nervous laugh trying to cover up an awkward situation.

 Remember how watching a funny video of people falling down or babies laughing hysterically made you laugh too?
 The latter is my favorite.
-Its making me giggle as I write this article.
+It’s making me giggle as I write this article.
 Laughter really tickles our funny bone.

 Studies show how contagious laughter has been passed on to humans from our ancient ancestors.
 For our ancestors, laughter was a process of strengthening the bond between each other.
 We laugh when we feel free and are comfortable with one another.
 So, laughter definitely increases bonding between people, just as it did for our ancestors.
 Laughing with friends and family at gatherings always brings about a positive environment and is also a big mood booster.